abhidasgupt/ISM-210-Final-Exam/README.md

-# ISM-210-Final-Project
+# ISM-210-Final-Exam
-Final Exam for my ISM 210 class.
+Final Exam for my ISM 210 class to demonstrate skills and knowledge in manipulating databases with Python.